-КРІ Explanations Revenue from Revenue from Services is used by our management to track the revenue profile of the business Services (₹ in Lakhs) and in turn helps assess the overall financial performance of our Company and size of our business.
-Growth in Revenue Growth in Revenue from Services provides information regarding the growth of our business for from Services the respective period.
-Gross Profit (₹ in Gross Profit provides information regarding the profits from manufacturing of products by the Lakhs) Company.
-Gross Margin (₹ in Gross Margin is an indicator of the profitability on sale of products manufactured by the Lakhs) Company.
-EBITDA (₹ in Lakhs) EBITDA provides information regarding the operational efficiency of the business.
-EBITDA Margin (%) EBITDA Margin is an indicator of the operational profitability and financial performance of our business.
-Profit After Tax (₹ in Profit after tax provides information regarding the overall profitability of the business.
-Lakhs) PAT Margin PAT Margin is an indicator of the overall profitability and financial performance of our business.
+KPI Explanations Revenue from Revenue from Services is used by our management to track the revenue profile of the business Services (₹ in and in turn helps assess the overall financial performance of our Company and size of our Lakhs) business.
+Growth in Growth in Revenue from Services provides information regarding the growth of our business Revenue from for the respective period.
+Services Gross Profit (₹ in Gross Profit provides information regarding the profits from manufacturing of products by the Lakhs) Company.
+Gross Margin (₹ Gross Margin is an indicator of the profitability on sale of products manufactured by the in Lakhs) Company.
+EBITDA (₹ in EBITDA provides information regarding the operational efficiency of the business.
+Lakhs) EBITDA Margin EBITDA Margin is an indicator of the operational profitability and financial performance of our (%) business.
+Profit After Tax Profit after tax provides information regarding the overall profitability of the business. (₹ in Lakhs) PAT Margin PAT Margin is an indicator of the overall profitability and financial performance of our business.
 RoE (%) RoE provides how efficiently our Company generates profits from shareholders' funds.
 RoCE (%) ROCE provides how efficiently our Company generates earnings from the capital employed in the business.
-Net Working Capital Net working capital days indicates the working capital requirements of our Company in relation Days to revenue generated from services.
-Operating Cash Operating cash flows provides how efficiently our company generates cash through its core Flows (₹ in Lakhs) business activities.
-Total number of This metric helps us track progress in volume of calls happening in a particular period and helps calls in various decision-making exercises like increasing team size, working capital allocation, keeping prices more competitive, volume discounts and tracking the quality of the services.
-New Client POCs This metric helps us track how many people are able to reach out to us to seek our services.
-This Added Each Year also helps us in building good relationships with clients and making strategies to make the client acquisition more effective.
-New Experts This metric helps to widen the experts base in India and make strategies related to introducing Added: Domestic new domains, increasing the service rate and clients retention.
+Net Working Net working capital days indicates the working capital requirements of our Company in relation Capital Days to revenue generated from services.
+Operating Cash Operating cash flows provides how efficiently our company generates cash through its core Flows (₹ in business activities.
+Lakhs) Total number of This metric helps us track progress in volume of calls happening in a particular period and helps calls in various decision-making exercises like increasing team size, working capital allocation, Navy Cliant DOCa keeping prices more competitive, volume discounts and tracking the quality of the services.
+New Client POCs Added Each Year This metric helps us track how many people are able to reach out to us to seek our services.
+Added Each Year This also helps us in building good relationships with clients and making strategies to make the New Experts client acquisition more effective.
+This metric helps to widen the experts base in India and make strategies related to introducing New Experts Added: Domestic new domains, increasing the service rate and clients retention.
 New Experts This metric helps to widen the experts base outside India and make strategies related to Added: introducing new domains, increasing the service rate, target new clients beyond national International boundaries and retention of existing clients.
-Average Ticket Size This metric helps us with strategies like pricing decisions and quality controls. (₹ Lakh) Average Selling This metric is useful for us to keep our prices competitive in the industry and also helps us identify Price Per Hour (₹ the gaps where we can improve the prices and ultimately improve the margins without losing on Lakh) the sales.
-Average Cost Price This is the major metric when it comes to costing strategies.
-This metric helps us in identifying Per Hour (₹ Lakh) the margin gaps and the opportunities to improve gross margins without losing the experts.
+Average Ticket This metric helps us with strategies like pricing decisions and quality controls.
+Size (₹ Lakh) This metric helps as with strategies like pricing accisions and quality controls.
+Average Selling This metric is useful for us to keep our prices competitive in the industry and also helps us Price Per Hour (₹ identify the gaps where we can improve the prices and ultimately improve the margins without Lakh) losing on the sales.
+Average Cost This is the major metric when it comes to costing strategies.
+This metric helps us in identifying Price Per Hour (₹ the margin gaps and the opportunities to improve gross margins without losing the experts.
+Lakh) and man darks and and akkentamass to mikrote gross margins without rooms the experts. -ani